 Adi instead received care and treatment at the health post in her village, a facility she previously found less helpful because the treatment and prescribed medicine for her hypertensive condition was unavailable.
 “Getting the services here in our village means a lot particularly for us, the women.
 Not only do we save money which we otherwise would have spent for transportation, but also time for us to do the household chores and look after our children.”
 Adi kept on explaining that the nearby access to health care means that when children feel sick, “they can receive treatment and get back to school without skipping many classes as they did when we had to take them all the way to Melbana Health Center.”

-Adi highly hopes that the hustle of traveling long distances to obtain basic health services will soon be a thing of the past because she is informed that the outreach services provided to the community in her village through the HEAL project happen regularly, making it easy for her to obtain treatment and care to tend to her chronic health condition.
+Adi highly hopes that the hustle of traveling long distances to obtain basic health services will soon be a thing of the past because she is informed that the outreach services provided to the community in her village through the HEAL program happen regularly, making it easy for her to obtain treatment and care to tend to her chronic health condition.

-Through its One Health for Humans, Environment, Animals and Livelihoods project, VSF-Suisse in collaboration with Amref Health Africa and ILRI provides support in the form of training for health, veterinary and agriculture experts in Moyale and Miyo Woredas, medical supplies and logistics to provide integrated outreach health services through mobile health teams treating and vaccinating rural pastoralists and their livestock.
+Through its One Health for Humans, Environment, Animals and Livelihoods program, VSF-Suisse in collaboration with Amref Health Africa and ILRI provides support in the form of training for health, veterinary and agriculture experts in Moyale and Miyo Woredas, medical supplies and logistics to provide integrated outreach health services through mobile health teams treating and vaccinating rural pastoralists and their livestock.